Refunds and Cancellation

 Our cancellation policy is in effect in cases of inclement weather, natural disasters and other unforseeable events.

-What’s the difference between the two tours?
+What’s the difference between the tours?

 What if I want a night tour but not some of the items you describe?

 No problem!
 Just book that tour and let us know in the notes section of your reservation and we’ll avoid them!
+We offer all food as an option but if you choose not to eat them, don’t worry there’s plenty of other choices.

 Are the tours private?